 I explain that the fact they’re offering me samples of their gear or marijuana seeds gives me at least a little reassurance that they’re legit, because they know I’m going to test their products to find out if the products live up to their marketing hype.

 However, if they tell me I’m required to give a positive review even if their product sucks, which is what some of these people have stipulated, I won’t accept their freebies, and I walk away.

 When you look at so-called third-party review sites for grow lights, marijuana seeds, soil, hydroponics systems and other marijuana growing gear, just know that many of those sites are bought off.

 They’re not like Growing Marijuana Perfectly, which is run by real growers just like you, people who want to share useful info with other growers.

 One thing you learn to judge is the tone and transparency of the people you’re talking to.
 Authentically professional companies who breed marijuana seeds or make grow supplies will be eager to talk to you at trade shows, on the phone, via email or whatever, telling you facts you need so you can believer their products are worth buying.

-For highly technical products such as grow lights and hydroponics nutrients, the quality and availability of tech support is paramount for growers and marijuana journalists.
-As I explained in my recent article about the California Lightworks 1100 LED grow light, I relied on their friendly, intelligent tech support people to walk me through set-up and use of the light.
-If those people hadn’t been helpful and useful, I’d have returned the light.
+For highly technical products such as grow lights and hydroponics nutrients, the quality and availability of tech support and customer service is paramount for growers and marijuana journalists.

-Sometimes, a great company or seed breeder makes an honest mistake.
-I bought a $855 rosin press that was dead on arrival.
+Sometimes, an ethical cannabis-related company makes an honest mistake.
+I bought an $855 rosin press that was dead on arrival.
 The seller sent FedEx to my house to pick up the defective unit, and deliver a new, working unit, two days later.
 When a company gives you that kind of customer-centered rapid response, it gives you faith in them.